nspcc-dev/neofs-spec/06-blockchain/03-netmap.md

     type: ByteArray
 ```

-UpdateState notification.
-This notification is produced when a Storage node wants to change its state \(go offline\) by invoking UpdateState method.
-Supported states: \(2\) \-\- offline.
+UpdateStateSuccess notification.
+This notification is produced when a storage node or Alphabet changes node state by invoking UpdateState or DeleteNode methods.
+Supported states: online/offline/maintenance.

 ```
-UpdateState
+UpdateStateSuccess
+  - name: publicKey
+    type: PublicKey
   - name: state
     type: Integer
-  - name: publicKey
-    type: PublicKey
 ```

 NewEpoch notification.
 This notification is produced when a new epoch is applied in the network by invoking NewEpoch method.